What is Slack?

 How do I sign up to Slack?

-Head over to the tech site and request an invite.
+Open the developer community site in a new browser tab and request an invite.